-To facilitate public understanding, the definitions of surf breaks provided in the NZCPS should be reproduced in the "Glossary and definitions" in the next RPS.
+To facilitate public understanding, the definitions of surf breaks provided in the NZCPS should be reproduced in the "Glossary and definitions" in drafting the new RPS.
 Surf breaks should also be added to the inclusive description of components provided in the definition of "coastal environment".